nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/persistence-architecture/file-storage.md

 Without specific configuration, the&nbsp;`DefaultBlobDispatcher`&nbsp;stores a document's blob's binary in a blob provider with the same name as the document's repository name.

-Advanced dispatching configuration are possible using properties.
+Advanced dispatching configuration is possible using properties.
 Each property name is a list of comma-separated clauses, with each clause consisting of a property, an operator and a value.
-The property can be a document XPath,&nbsp; `ecm:repositoryName` , or, to match the current blob being dispatched,&nbsp; `blob:name` ,&nbsp; `blob:mime-type` ,&nbsp; `blob:encoding` ,&nbsp; `blob:digest` &nbsp;or&nbsp; `blob:length` .
+The property can be a document property XPath, or `ecm:repositoryName`, or, to match the current blob being dispatched, `blob:name`, `blob:mime-type`, `blob:encoding`, `blob:digest`, `blob:length` or `blob:xpath`.
 Comma-separated clauses are ANDed together.
-The special name&nbsp;`default`&nbsp;defines the default provider, and&nbsp;**must**&nbsp;be present.
-Available operators between property and value are&nbsp;`=`,&nbsp;`!=`,&nbsp;`<`, and&nbsp;`>`.
+The special property name `default` defines the default provider, and **must** be present.

+Available operators between property and value are `=`, `!=`, `<`, `>` and `~`.
+The operators `<` and `>` work with integer values.
+The operator `~` does glob matching using `?` to match a single arbitrary character, and `*` to match any number of characters (including none).

-For example, all the videos could be stored somewhere, the documents from a secret source in an encrypted area, and the rest in a third location.
+For example, all the videos could be stored somewhere, the attachments in a different area, the documents from a secret source in an encrypted area, and the rest in a default location.
 To do this, you would need to specify the following:

 {{#> panel type='code' heading='Example Blob Dispatcher Configuration'}}